Fluid flow in low aspect-ratio curved channels: from small to moderate Dean numbers: Appendix

 \subsection{Radial pressure gradient}

 Fig. \ref{fig:dPdr} displays the radial pressure gradient along the radial direction.
 This figure confirms that the pressure gradient is positive for all curvature ratios and Dean numbers.
 Note that the pressure is scaled by the dynamic pressure, whereas the differential radius is scaled by the channel width.
 The dimensionless radial pressure gradient is then multiplied by $1/\delta$ in order to compare profiles from different curvatures.
 At high curvature ratio and/or low Dean number, the radial pressure gradient, like the streamwise velocity profile (Figs. \ref{fig:mat3x3} and \ref{fig:Wscaled_d4_d5}), exhibits an extremum near the inner wall.
 This is not surprising since the centrifugal force acts as a source term in the momentum conservation equation, and the pressure gradient and viscous (resp. inertial) terms follow similar evolution in the cross-section.
-As the curvature ratio decreases and the Dean number increases, the local extremum shifts toward the outer wall, which is very similar to the shift of the peak of the streamwise velocity.
+As the curvature ratio decreases and the Dean number increases, the local extrema shifts toward the outer wall, which is very similar to the shift of the peak of the streamwise velocity. {Note that the numerical noise observed at the smallest curvature ratio is associated with the cell elongation in the azimuthal direction at $\delta_5$ $(\frac{R_5 d\theta}{dz} \approx 30 )$}.
+Using a finer mesh, allows to damp the numerical noise while the pressure gradient profile remains unchanged.